Alopecia & hair loss treatment

 • Stress

-Hair loss treatment options
+Alopecia & hair loss treatment options

-Surgical hair loss treatments include:
+Surgical hair loss treatments

-• Scalp reduction: A surgical hair loss treatment in which parts of the scalp affected by alopecia are removed and the healthier areas are stretched in order to increase the appearance of a fuller head of hair.
+• Scalp reduction: A surgical hair loss treatment in which parts of the scalp affected by alopecia are removed and the healthier areas are stretched to increase the appearance of a fuller head of hair.

-Medical hair loss treatments include:
+Nonsurgical hair loss treatments

 • Finasteride (Propecia): A prescription drug to treat male pattern baldness.